voxpupuli/agtm/types-and-providers.md

 ```

 The rest of our properties are all similar to the above explanations,
-so we won’t explain these further.
+so we won’t explain these further [COMMENT].

 ```
   newproperty(:forward_port) do